 However, Barstool Sportsbook is only available in Pennsylvania at this time.
-Since then. they announced intention to launch in Illinois, Colorado, and Michigan.
+Since then, they announced their intention to launch in the sports betting market of Illinois, as well as Colorado, and Michigan.
 Their launch in those states could be massive for PENN’s valuation going forward.

 Assuming Michigan launches mobile sports betting in 2020, Barstool Sportsbook intends to be one of their first to debut.
 They already have a retail casino at Morgantown Casino.

 In the investor presentation on Sept.
 29, PENN plans to launch next in Colorado and Illinois.
 In addition, Colorado and Illinois are followed by Indiana, New Jersey, Virginia, and West Virginia in 2021.
 While it is no slam dunk that Barstool Sportsbook launches in Colorado and Illinois in 2021, it does show their willingness to push their product.
 It is ready for the market now.